dan9418/play-what/README.md

 Furthmore, compound pods are simply 2xN matricies.
 However, we generally call them *lists* because the 2nd dimension of the matrix is kept intact.

-### Pod Arithmetic

 ### Applications
-Given the above properties, we can easily and efficiently perform a number of useful operations on a number of musical blocks.
+Given the simplicity of the pod system, we can easily and efficiently perform a number of musical operations using simple mathmatical algorithms.

+#### Derivation of Names
+*Coming soon!*

-#### Transposition
+#### Transposition of Notes
 > `[C, E, G] + M2 = [D, F, A]`

-#### Root + Intervals
+#### Derivation of Notes from Root & Intervals
 >`C + [P1, M3, P5] = [C, E, G]`

-This is equivalent to the the (commutation?)  property of transposition
 #### Chordal Inversions
-TBA
+*Coming soon!*

 #### Melodic Inversions
-TBA
+*Coming soon!*

-#### Roman Numerals
+#### Derivation of Roman Numerals
-TBA
+*Coming soon!*

-#### Supersets
+#### Finding Supersets
-TBA

-## Why Is It Useful?
+*Coming soon!*

+## What Else Can Pods Do?
-The pod block allows for the qualitative modelling of abstract musical ideas in a way that is extraordinarily simple and efficient to work with.
+The pod system allows for the qualitative modelling of abstract musical ideas in a way that is extraordinarily simple and efficient to work with.

-The musical idea can be a...
-- Collection of notes and intervals (Like chords, scales, and melodies)
+The musical idea can be a collection of notes/intervals (like chords, scales, and melodies) or a musical operation (like transposition and inversion).
-- Musical operation (Like transpositions or inversions)

-For example, in Roman Numeral chord analysis, which is the basic for most popular Western music, all the available chords are derived from a single scale.
-The derivation is essentially an algorithm, so the structured representation of pods makes them well suited to operate on.
+For example, in roman numeral chord analysis, which is the basis for most popular Western music, all the available chords are derived from a single scale.
+This derivation is essentially an algorithm, so the structured representation of pods makes them well suited to operate on.

-Additionally, having a consistent model of the operation, and namely, the musical CHARACTER of the operation, allows us to separate it from the source material, and even more, the source musical system.
-Using this abstraction, we can essentially reverse-engineer the musical system to get chords from altered tuning systems, degree definitions, etc...
-As a result, it is flexible enough to accommodate nearly any musical system and moreover provide an interchange format between them.
+Moreover, having a consistent model of the operation, and namely, the musical CHARACTER of the operation, allows us to separate it from the source material and even the underlying musical system.
+Using this abstraction, we can essentially reverse-engineer the framework of music theory to derive ideas from altered tuning systems, custom degree definitions, etc...

+To this end, pods are flexible enough to accommodate nearly any musical system and can also provide an interchange format between them in some cases.
+For example, the "algorithm" of roman numeral chord derivation could be applied to Eastern microtonal music systems, or modified appropriately to suit such systems.

-Additionally, it can be used to connect variations on a musical idea in the universe of musical ideas.
-For example, a major chord may be essentially identical in character to some other inverted chord.
-Pods clearly expose this relationship, which can be useful in songwriting or algorithmic music generation.
-The pod model provides a framework for finding those relationships.
+Additionally, pods can be used to make connections between variations of a musical idea within the universe of musical ideas.
+For example, a certain chord may be essentially identical in character to some other chord when inverted.
+These relationships are often intuitive to musicians, but pods can identify them clearly and unambigously, which could be useful in songwriting or algorithmic music generation.

+These are just some of the far-reaching applications of pods that I hope to explore in the future.

+## Appendix C: Show Me The Code

+This is an open source project, but the code is not yet ready for public contribution (or scrutiny - lol).
+Details will be published here when available.

+## Appendix D: Planned Features

+*Coming soon!*